Towards a Sharp Analysis of Offline Policy Learning for $f$-Divergence-Regularized Contextual Bandits: Additional Review of Existing Results

 There has been a surge of interest in understanding the principle behind KL-regularized RL. \citet{ahmed2019understanding,liu2019regularization} studied by ablation the effect of entropy regularization on the stability of policy improvement in policy optimization, the regret of which has been rigorously settled under the classic online mirror descent framework \citep{cai2020provably,he2022near,ji2023horizon}. \citet{neu2017unified} unified popular KL-regularized policy optimization algorithms under a convex optimization framework, but the interplay with the data was left untouched.
 A series of work \citep{geist2019theory,vieillard2020leverage,kozuno2022kl} then analyzed the sample complexity of algorithms using KL/entropy-type proximal terms with respect to the previous iteration or/and entropy regularizer with improved dependence on the effective horizon in discounted Markov decision processes.
 However, the performance metric in these studies is still the unregularized reward maximization objective, under which the sample complexity for finding an $\epsilon$-optimal policy is at least equal to the statistical limit $\Omega(\epsilon^{-2})$.

-\paragraph{Convergence under regularized objectives. } Several recent studies \citep{xie2024exploratory,xiong2024iterative,zhao2024sharp,zhao2025logarithmic,foster2025good} switched the focus to analyzing the suboptimality guarantee with respect to the regularized objective \eqref{eq:obj-teaser}.
+\paragraph{Convergence under regularized objectives. } Several recent studies \citep{xie2024exploratory,xiong2024iterative,zhao2024sharp,zhao2025logarithmic,foster2025good} switched the focus to analyzing the sub-optimality guarantee with respect to the regularized objective \eqref{eq:obj-teaser}.
 In particular, \citet{xie2024exploratory} studied token-level Markov decision processes (MDPs) and proposed a KL-regularized RL algorithm named XPO, which achieves $\tilde{O}(\epsilon^{-2})$ sample complexity under their notion of all-policy concentrability. \citet{xiong2024iterative} proposed an Offline GSHF algorithm via the principle of \emph{pessimism in the face of uncertainty}, and proved $\tilde{O}(\epsilon^{-2})$ sample complexity under single-policy concentrability (See \Cref{sec:cb:setup} for detailed definitions of concentrability).
-On the other hand, the sharp analysis in \citet{zhao2024sharp} yields the optimal sample complexity $\tilde{O}(\epsilon^{-1})$, but requires all-policy concentrability \citep[Definition~2.6]{zhao2024sharp}, i.e., the behavior policy $\piref$ is required to cover the entire function class for all possible policies. \citet{zhao2025logarithmic} considered the online episodic MDP setting, which inherently does not need any notion of data coverage and thus their results are not directly adaptable to our offline setting. \citet{foster2025good} considered an interesting hybrid setting in which the $n$ state-action pairs are still from the offline dataset but $\Omega(n)$ online reward queries and policy switches are allowed; in contrast, in our setting, all reward signals are obtained in a purely offline fashion.
+On the other hand, the sharp analysis in \citet{zhao2024sharp} yields the optimal sample complexity $\tilde{O}(\epsilon^{-1})$, but requires all-policy concentrability \citep[Definition~2.6]{zhao2024sharp}, i.e., the behavior policy $\piref$ is required to cover the entire function class for all possible policies. \citet{zhao2025logarithmic} considered the online episodic MDP setting, which inherently does not need any notion of data coverage and thus their results are not directly adaptable to our offline setting. \citet{foster2025good} considered an interesting hybrid setting in which the $n$ state-action pairs are still from the offline dataset but $\Omega(n)$ online reward queries and policy switches are allowed; in contrast, in our setting, all reward signals are obtained in a purely offline manner.

-Here, we briefly discuss the direct adaptation of previous sample complexity results (with respect to KL-regularized objectives) to our setting and demonstrate the reason why theirs cannot imply an $\tilde{O}(\epsilon^{-1})$ sample complexity without all-policy concentrability.
-Specifically, \citet{xiong2024iterative} obtained a performance gap upper bound under linear function approximation
+\paragraph{Previous analyses and results in detail.} Here, we briefly discuss the direct adaptation of previous sample complexity analysis and results (with respect to KL-regularized objectives) to our setting and demonstrate the reason why theirs cannot imply an $\tilde{O}(\epsilon^{-1})$ sample complexity without all-policy concentrability.
+In previous analysis of pessimism for unregularized objectives~\citep{jin2021pessimism,xiong2022nearly}, the sub-optimality gap is decomposed via the performance difference lemma as follows